rse/babel-plugin-named-params/README.md

-Additionally, similar to Unix command-line option arguments (`-x` or `--xx`), which most of the time can be mixed with positional arguments, one can now mix named and positional function arguments.
+Additionally, similar to Unix command-line option arguments (`-x` or `--xx`), which most of the time can be mixed with positional arguments, one can now mix named and positional function arguments, too.

 Features
 --------